 Motion to Suppress (Statements, Evidence Seized, Identification, etc.) is the motion most often used to exclude evidence from use at trial.
 The motion to suppress is used when the grounds for suppression arise from the Constitution of the State of Louisiana or the United States.
-These motions vary wildly from fairly easy to write and argue to ultra complex.
-A motion to suppress in one case can be successful in two paragraphs and fail in another with a fifteen page motion.
-These can be some of the most complicated, but also the most important motions filed on behalf of our clients – a successful motion to suppress often brings the entire case to an end, if the evidence being suppressed in essential to the prosecution.
+These motions vary wildly from fairly easy to write and argue to ultra-complex.
+A motion to suppress in one case can be successful in two paragraphs and fail in another with a fifteen-page motion.
+These can be some of the most complicated, but also the most important motions filed on behalf of our clients – a successful motion to suppress often brings the entire case to an end if the evidence being suppressed is essential to the prosecution.

 Motion for Supplemental Discovery is the motion we file in cases with forensic science evidence to gain access to the underlying data used to perform tests and analysis in your case.
 This includes traveling to the State Police Crime Laboratory to examine the different studies and documents related to the testing facility.
 The response to a typical DNA analysis case can number in the 100s of pages and requires specialized training and/or experience to understand even at the basic level.